 Modern Foreign Language

 At Southroyd, our children learn French language as part of our curriculum.
-We have weekly French lessons in Years 3 to Year 6.
+We have regular French lessons in Years 3 to Year 6.

 We also stage International Language Day, and celebrate the importance of learning a foreign language.
-In 2018, Miss Tomlinson shared her German, Mr Hall shared his French, Miss Syan shared her Spanish and Mrs Cox shared some of her Afrikaans.
+In the past, Miss Tomlinson has shared her German, Mr Hall has shared his French, Miss Syan has shared her Spanish and Mrs Cox has shared some of her Afrikaans.

 At the same time, children could listen to a number of parents who came to school to celebrate their own special languages.